 Eventually we decide to throw in the towel, and return to the hotel, checking the pond behind the mosque along the way (no fish owls there today).
 I eat dinner, say thanks to Rizki and then a driver takes me, with Adun, back to Jakarta airport.
 I'm exhausted and fall asleep before we leave Cibodas, waking in a daze at the airport terminal.
 I walk into the terminal and find a nice bench to sleep on.

 April 24th.
-I wake early at Jakarta airport and have several hours to kill before my flight.
+I wake early on a bench at Jakarta airport.
+I have several hours to kill before my flight.
 I WhatsApp Tui and Alfonds (my next guide).
-As it gets light outside, I see the weather is shit; really heavy rain and dark skies.
+As it gets light outside, I see the weather is shit.
+The sky is a sort of brownish color, and rain lashes the glass wall of the terminal.
 I check the forecast "heavy thunderstorms in Manado".
 I look at my new boots, and about 40% of both soles have separated from the uppers.
 This isn't good.
 It's hard to buy a big shoe in rural Indonesia and I don't want to be stuck wearing flip flops in the forest.

-The flight to Manado, Sulawesi, from Jakarta goes well.
-I meet Alfonds (email@example.com), manager of Mama Roos guesthouse at the airport late in the afternoon.
-He's a friendly guy who speaks great English.
+The flight to Manado, Sulawesi goes well.
+I meet Alfonds (firstname.lastname@example.org), manager of Mama Roos guesthouse at the airport late in the afternoon.
+He's a stout friendly guy who speaks great English.
 It's a slow drive to Tangkoko National Park, but at least it's a beautiful warm sunny afternoon.
 I'm excited to hear that Alfonds has a detailed plan of how we are going to see my four target owls.

 We drive straight to a site near his guesthouse at dusk.
-This is a site for Sulawesi scops owl-a bird I have seen before, but it's always great to see an owl.
+We are looking for Sulawesi scops owl-a bird I have seen before, but it's always great to see an owl.
 There are a few photographers hanging out, and another guide has a speaker playing the scops' call strung up on a tree.
 It only takes a minute to find the small owl.

 We try another site in some littoral forest close to the shore.
 We get no response.